Sabiha Sultan: Wedding

 In May 1920, ten days after their wedding, Sabiha and Faruk moved to the mansion of Rumelihisarı.
 In October of the same year, her father bought two houses for his daughters in Nişantaşı.
 The mansions were known as the Twin Palaces.
 He gave one house to Ulviye Sultan, and the other to Sabiha.
-Sabiha and Faruk decided to live in Nişantaşı during the winter and Rumelihisarı in the summer.
+Sabiha and Faruk decided to live in Nişantaşı during the winter and in Rumelihisarı during the summer.

 Issue and exile

-The couple's eldest daughter, Neslişah Sultan was born on 2 February 1921 in the Nişantaşı Palace.
-She was followed two years later by Hanzade Sultan, born on 12 September 1923 in the Dolmabahçe Palace.
+The couple's eldest daughter, Fatma Neslişah Sultan was born on 2 February 1921 in the Nişantaşı Palace.
+She was followed two years later by Zehra Hanzade Sultan, born on 12 September 1923 in the Dolmabahçe Palace.

 At the exile of the imperial family in March 1924, Sabiha and her two daughters left Turkey.
 On 11 March, she left her mansion in Rumelihisarı and took the Orient Express to join her husband and father-in-law in Switzerland.
-Later they moved to Nice, where her youngest daughter Necla Sultan was born on 14 September 1927.
+Later they moved to Nice, France, where her youngest daughter Hibetullah Necla Sultan was born on 16 May 1926, the same day of Mehmed VI's death.

-In 1930, Şehzade Ibrahim Tevfik, now penniless, came to live in Nice in a small cottage in a village nearby with his family.
-He then moved in with his cousin Sabiha and Ömer Faruk, where he died in 1931.
+In 1930, Şehzade Ibrahim Tevfik, now penniless, and his family, came to live in Nice in a small cottage in a village nearby with his family.
+He then moved with his youngest daughter Fevziye Sultan in with his cousin Sabiha and Ömer Faruk, where he died in 1931.
+Fevziye came back to live with her mother.

 Her mother also used to come for a stay at Nice with her.
-A large room used to be assigned to her, which she shared with Prince Ertuğrul, her stepson, whenever he came back from Grasse.
-In 1938, she moved to Alexandria with her mother and sister after her mother's grave illness there.
+A large room used to be assigned to her, which she shared with Şehzade Mehmed Ertuğrul, her stepson, whenever he came back from Grasse.
+In 1938, she moved to Alexandria, Egypt, with her mother and sister after her mother's grave illness there.

-In 1940, she attended the wedding of her daughter, Neslişah Sultan and Prince Mohamed Abdel Moneim, son of Egypt's last khedive Abbas Hilmi II.
-Her two other daughters, Hanzade Sultan, and Necla Sultan also married Egyptian princes, Mehmed Ali Ibrahim in 1940, and Amr Ibrahim in 1943 respectively.
+On 26 September 1940, she attended the wedding of her daughter, Neslişah Sultan and Prince Mohamed Abdel Moneim, son of Egypt's last khedive Abbas II Hilmi.
+Her two other daughters, Hanzade Sultan, and Necla Sultan also married Egyptian princes, Mehmed Ali Ibrahim on 19 September 1940, and Amr Ibrahim in 1943, respectively.
+After the weddings, Sabiha and Faruk moved to Egypt with their daughters.